ordinarylabs/bicycle/README.md

         })
         .collect::<Vec<Value>>();

-    // set output for host Bicycle server to read and send back to caller send_out(Some(Value {
+    // set output for host Bicycle server to read in and send back to caller send_out(Some(Value {
         kind: Some(Kind::ListValue(ListValue { values: names })),
     }))?;